Pietro Yon

 Pietro Alessandro Yon (August 8, 1886 – November 22, 1943) was an Italian-born organist and composer who made his career in the United States.

 Early life

-Yon was born in Settimo Vittone, (Piedmont, Italy).
+Yon was born in Settimo Vittone, Italy.
+He was the last son of three of Antonio Yon and Margherita Piazza, his siblings were Stefano Constantino and Lina.
 His earliest studies in music began at age 6 with Angelo Burbatti, organist at the Cathedral of Ivrea.
 At the conservatory of Milan he was Polibio Fumagalli's pupil.
 From 1901-1904 he was enrolled at the conservatory in Turin, studying organ with Remondi and composition with Giovanni Bolzoni.
 He then attended the Accademia di Santa Cecilia in Rome, studying organ with Remigio Renzi, piano with Bustini and Sgambati, and De Sanctis in composition.
 In 1905 he graduated with the academy's first-prize medal and won a medal from the minister of public instruction.
 From 1905 to 1907 he served as assistant organist under his former teacher Renzi at St. Peter's in the Vatican.